 Also, it’s a good practice to involve people with different types of expertise in the discovery process.
 Their experience and ideas will bring maximum value to your product, because they will analyze it from different perspectives.
 Before hiring a team, ensure each member has the relevant experience to participate meaningfully in the discovery phase.

-As a result of the discovery stage, here’s the list of items you can end up with:
+Ideally, as a result of the discovery stage, you will end up with the following deliverables:

-- PRD (Product requirements document) – a technical document that will include a detailed description of the product with the technical requirements as well as the plan of the next development stages.
+- A complete PRD (Product Requirements Document) that includes a detailed description of the product with the technical requirements as well as the plan of the next development stages

-- A timeline and budget estimate for the next development stages.
+- A project timeline and budget estimate for the next development stages

-Finally, depending on the product goals and the team’s expertise, the discovery stage can take just two or three weeks, which can define the future of your product.
-So don’t ignore this step.
+Depending on the product goals and the team’s expertise, the discovery stage can take just two or three weeks.
+Given all you have to gain, why ignore such a crucial step?

 to our stories